chtrembl/azure-cloud/petstore/09-configure-apim-in-front-of-petstoreservice/README.md

 ![](images/apim20_a.png)

 Now update your App Service App Configuration to specify the API Management Gateway URL and the API Management Subscription ID so that Pet Store App can pass this data to API Management instead of Azure Kubernetes Service directly.
+You can use the same subscription key for all 3 services.

 ```
 PETSTORESERVICES_URL